dachiefjustice/vm-vulnlab/roles/vulnerable-apps/README.md

 # Summary
 This Ansible role automates setting up intentionally vulnerable web applications and APIs using Docker and Docker Compose on Kali Linux.
 This is useful for developers and security professionals to:
-- Better understand web vulnerabilities by finding and exploiting them
+- Learn about web security by finding and exploiting vulnerabilities
 - Practice penetration testing in a safe environment
 - Create trainings/workshops